 - Evaluation by the students enrolled in the course through CAPE (undergraduate courses) or ASES (graduate courses).
 These evaluations can be of help to the TAs to recognize areas in which they are very capable and others in which improvement may be necessary.
 However, many students' evaluations will focus primarily on the instructor or the course, and student evaluations are sometimes not available to the TA due to low sample size.

 - For Ph.D.
-Students Only: Evaluation by the instructor of the course who also signs the grade report for BENG 501 at the end of the quarter.
+Students Only: Evaluation by the instructor of the course who also assigns the grade report for BENG 501 at the end of the quarter.
 The completed instructor evaluation will be available to the TA, and may be used by the Bioengineering Graduate Student Affairs Office for making future assignments.

 - Optional: Evaluation by a representative of the Engaged Teaching Hub in the Teaching + Learning Commons.The evaluations done by the representative are meant purely for the TA’s own information, and the results are not given to the department.
 These evaluations are the most helpful because they are made available to the TA during the quarter, and their purpose is to identify ways in which the TA can become more effective.
 If TAs wish to have an evaluation, arrangements can be made directly with the Engaged Teaching Hub.